Logging Equipment Operators Salary

 How far does a logging equipment operators salary go in Spokane-Spokane Valley?

-Spokane-Spokane Valley has a Regional Price Parity of 100 (100 is the national average).
-That's right at the national average.
-After cost-of-living adjustment, the median logging equipment operators salary is worth about $74,915 in national-average purchasing power.
+Spokane-Spokane Valley has a Regional Price Parity of 100.35 (100 is the national average).
+Prices are above average here, so your dollar buys less than the same salary would in a cheaper metro.
+After cost-of-living adjustment, the median logging equipment operators salary is worth about $74,878 in national-average purchasing power.

 Where do logging equipment operators get paid the most?